jetstreamapp/soql-parser-js/README.md

   type: 'FieldRelationship';
   field: string;
   relationships: string[];
-  objectPrefix?: string; // required if object is aliased rawValue?: string; // not required for compose, will be populated if SOQL is parsed with the raw value of the entire field alias?: string;
+  rawValue?: string; // not required for compose, will be populated if SOQL is parsed with the raw value of the entire field }

+export interface FieldRelationshipWithAlias extends FieldRelationship {
+  objectPrefix: string;
+  alias: string;
 }

 export interface FieldSubquery {